 +44 (0)1434 344277

-There are many items of Roman jewellery on display at Vindolanda - including a jet betrothal medallion showing the happy couple on the front, and on the back is an image of clasped hands, the Roman sign for an agreement or a promise, as well as a collection of gold and silver finger rings, some depicting gods and goddesses, and some with messages on them.
+There are many items of Roman jewellery on display at Vindolanda - including a jet betrothal medallion showing the happy couple on the front, and, on the back, an image of clasped hands, the Roman sign for an agreement or a promise, as well as a collection of gold and silver finger rings, some depicting gods and goddesses, and some with messages on them.

 9 Causeway, Horsham, W Sussex, RH12 1HE